avohq/avo_audit/README.md

 This test will by default check the past 15 days from yesterday, and it will fail if any rows are returned which indicates an anomaly in event volume data for any event in your raw data.

 ## Helper macro

 ## join_schema_to_table
 This macro is a helper macro for those who do not have all raw events in a single table, but instead in multiple tables in one dataset.
-It is intended to extract the key columns needed and merge all the tables into 1.
+It is intended to extract the key columns needed and merge all the tables into one.
-This is something we use to be able to use `audit_event_volume`
+This is something we use to be able to use `test_avo_audit_detect_event_count_anomaly`
 ```
 // schema/bigquery dataset
 {{